Juhannus celebrations begin Friday evening

 The programme also includes other smaller bonfires, a Midsummer pole decorated in flowers, Finnish folk dances and a magic path where you can make spells in the enchanted night.

 Nowadays, Finnish Silverline offers boat trips from the Laukontori harbour.
 The cruise rate includes midsummer bonfire, dance and a coupe for sauna.

-Every year, Midsummer bonfires lead to forest fires.
-Most of the fires are due to poor preparations or carelessness.
+The ministry in a press release issued on Thursday said that every year Midsummer bonfires lead to forest fires and most of the fires are due to poor preparations or carelessness.

 Midsummer is also the Day of the Finnish Flag.
 Flags are to be raised at 18.00 on Midsummer’s Eve and lowered on Midsummer Day at 21.00.

 It is believed that the biblical John the Baptist was born on the Midsummer Day.

 After the Christianisation of Scandinavia in the Middle Ages, the Midsummer day was fixed on June 24 to commemorate St. John the Baptist, the saint who baptised Jesus.